It might. Eating more whole-grain foods on a regular basis might help reduce the risk of developing high blood pressure (hypertension).

 Eating more whole-grain foods offers many health benefits, which may include:

-- Helping you manage your weight, since whole-grain foods can make you feel full longer
+- Helping manage weight, since whole-grain foods can make you feel full longer

-- Increasing your potassium level, which is linked to lower blood pressure
+- Increasing potassium level, which is linked to lower blood pressure

-These heart-healthy benefits can work together to help reduce your risk of high blood pressure.
+These heart-healthy benefits can work together to help reduce the risk of high blood pressure.
 If you already have high blood pressure, eating more whole-grain foods might help lower your blood pressure.

 The Dietary Approaches to Stop Hypertension (DASH) diet and the Mediterranean diet both recommend including whole grains as part of a healthy diet.